simurawat211-pixel/tic-tac-toe-js/README.md

 # tic-tac-toe-js
-A Tic-Tac-Toe game built using HTML, CSS and JavaScript
+A simple Tic-Tac-Toe game built using HTML, CSS and JavaScript using DOM and Events.

+## Features
+- Two-Player gameplay
+- Winner detection
+- Draw detection
+- Reset game

+## Technologies Used
+- HTML
+- CSS
+- JavaScript